AnhPhTu/AnhPhTu.github.io/index.md

 Graduation internship
   * At school
   * Time : Aug 2020 - Sep 2020
-  * Research (read articles, deploy) on virtual sample generation methods and Algorithms for Face Recognition problems.
+  * Research (reading papers and implementing) on virtual sample generation methods and Algorithms for Face Recognition problems.